 A large organization with existing multiple sources of revenue may appear to be too well funded to need a grant.
 However, sometimes existing funding may not be applicable to the program/project being applied for, or there is something unique about your proposal that has made it difficult to fund.
 In that case, please clearly articulate why funding by us is necessary in the Budget Narrative field.

 Maryland Charity Registration

-All organizations applying for a grant must provide AAWGT with a Maryland Charity Registration Number or a copy of their Notice of Exempt Organization Fundraising Notice that was filed with the Maryland Secretary of State.
+All organizations applying for a grant must provide a Maryland Charity Registration Number or a copy of their Notice of Exempt Organization Fundraising Notice.
+Further information can be obtained at https://sos.maryland.gov/Charity .

 Religious organizations which receive less than $25,000 annually in donations from outside sources are exempt from the requirement to submit a Maryland Charity Registration Number or an Exempt Organization Fundraising Notice.
 Your exemption must be explained in your application.

 Your organization must be in good standing with the Maryland Department of Assessments and Taxation and must provide its identification number in the application.
 See https://dat.maryland.gov/Pages/default.aspx .

 In this section we provide applicants with two blank budgets that need to be downloaded, filled in, and then uploaded: